P-40E-1 Warhawk Serial Number 41-36166

 "Near the end of the 1974 Tallichet recovery operations, I visited Hula with Monty Armstrong to plan its recovery.
 That appeared to be an easy task as the aircraft was in good condition, close to a road, and on flat grassland, hence I decided to go looking for a B-26 in the Northern District and left Monty to recover the P-40.
 I never saw it again, and I returned to New Zealand soon thereafter.
 I am certain that the fuselage of 41-36166 was not in that shipment to Auckland, as I was present on the wharf when each container was first opened and took part in the immediate on-site unloading and steam-cleaning of all of their contents."
 [Read Complete Comments]

-The wings were recovered by the Papua New Guinea Defence Force with S/L Eric Lundberg on behalf of the PNG National Museum on November 10, 1984 and added to thier collection.
-When they were recovered, 50 caliber shell cases were found underneath, from when Haning fired his guns on the ground.
+On November 10, 1984 the wing section was recovered by the Papua New Guinea Defense Force (PNGDF) by S/L Eric Lundberg on behalf of the PNG National Museum.
+When lifted, 50 caliber shell cases were found underneath the aircraft, confirming Haning fired his guns while on the ground.

 Bruce Hoy recalls:

-The wings went (unclear if sold, traded or 'donated') to Graham Smith in South Australia as the basis of a restoration project.
+In Australia the wings were either sold, traded or "donated" to Graham Smith in South Australia as the basis of a restoration project.
+Whereabouts today unknown.

 Relatives